spapas/spapas.github.io/content/django-cbv-tutorial.rst

       <img src="https://yuml.me/diagram/plain;/class/[SingleObjectTemplateResponseMixin%7Bbg:white%7D]%5E-[CreateView%7Bbg:green%7D],%20[TemplateResponseMixin%7Bbg:white%7D]%5E-[SingleObjectTemplateResponseMixin%7Bbg:white%7D],%20[BaseCreateView%7Bbg:white%7D]%5E-[CreateView%7Bbg:green%7D],%20[ModelFormMixin%7Bbg:white%7D]%5E-[BaseCreateView%7Bbg:white%7D],%20[FormMixin%7Bbg:white%7D]%5E-[ModelFormMixin%7Bbg:white%7D],%20[ContextMixin%7Bbg:white%7D]%5E-[FormMixin%7Bbg:white%7D],%20[SingleObjectMixin%7Bbg:white%7D]%5E-[ModelFormMixin%7Bbg:white%7D],%20[ContextMixin%7Bbg:white%7D]%5E-[SingleObjectMixin%7Bbg:white%7D],%20[ProcessFormView%7Bbg:white%7D]%5E-[BaseCreateView%7Bbg:white%7D],%20[View%7Bbg:lightblue%7D]%5E-[ProcessFormView%7Bbg:white%7D].svg" />

 As we can see the ``CreateView`` inherits from ``BaseCreateView`` and ``SingleObjectTemplateResponseMixin``.
-The ``SingleObjectTemplateResponseMixin`` is mainly used to automagically create the template names that will be searched for (i.e ``app_label/app_model_form.html``), while the ``BaseCreateView`` is used to combine the functionality of ``ProcessFormView`` (that handles the basic form workflow as we have already discussed) and ``ModelFormMixin``.
+The ``SingleObjectTemplateResponseMixin`` is mainly used to define the template names that will be searched for (i.e ``app_label/app_model_form.html``), while the ``BaseCreateView`` is used to combine the functionality of ``ProcessFormView`` (that handles the basic form workflow as we have already discussed) and ``ModelFormMixin``.
 The ``ModelFormMixin`` is a rather complex mixin that inherits from both ``SingleObjectMixin`` and ``FormMixin``.
 The ``SingleObjectMixin`` functionality is not really used by ``CreateView`` (since no object will need to be retrieved for the ``CreateView``) however the ``ModelFormMixin`` is also used by ``UpdateView`` that's why ``ModelFormMixin`` also inherits from it (to retrieve the object that will be updated).

-This mixin adds functionality
-for handling forms related to models and object instances.
-More specifically it adds functionality for
+``ModelFormMixin`` mixin adds functionality for handling forms related to models and object instances.
+More specifically it adds functionality for:
 * creating a form class (if one is not provided) by the configured model / queryset.
 If you don't provide the form class (by using the ``form_class`` attribute) then you need to configure the fields that the generated form will display by passing an array of field names through the ``fields`` attribute
 * overrides the ``form_valid`` in order to save the object instance of the form
 * fixes ``get_success_url`` to redirect to the saved object's absolute_url when the object is saved